UK climate leadership seen weakened by aid cut for world's poor | Science-Environment

 UK climate leadership seen weakened by aid cut for world's poor

-The language in Wednesday's spending review suggested that may still be the plan, noting 2021 funding provided through the review "will help developing countries limit their greenhouse gas emissions and adapt to the impacts of climate change".
-A Treasury spokesman said only that "further detail" on the climate finance allocation for next year "will be confirmed in due course".
+Raab - who will undertake the foreign aid review, expected to be announced in the new year - said climate change would be a key priority in next year's aid spending.
+"We will prioritise measures to tackle climate change, protect biodiversity and finance low-carbon and climate-resilient technologies such as solar and wind in poor and emerging economies," he said.

-But Norton added that even if the government honours its climate funding commitment in the next five years, the overall aid cut sent a "terrible signal" in terms of encouraging others to give more.
-It could also engender some "distrust" due to "wriggle room" on how and when the UK climate cash will be delivered, he told the Thomson Reuters Foundation.
+Andrew Norton, director of the London-based International Institute for Environment and Development, welcomed the reaffirmation of Britain's climate finance pledge and the recognition of its importance for a successful outcome at COP26.
+Nonetheless, the overall aid cut sent a "terrible signal" in terms of encouraging other rich nations to give more to help poor and vulnerable countries adapt to a warmer world, he added.

-Business minister Alok Sharma, who will preside over the COP26 climate talks, said at a summit of the world's development banks this month that donors had "much further to go" to meet a goal of mobilising $100 billion a year in climate finance for poorer nations from 2020 onwards.
+Business minister Alok Sharma, who will preside over the COP26 climate talks, told a summit of development banks this month that donors had "much further to go" to meet a goal of mobilising $100 billion a year in climate finance for poorer nations from 2020 onwards.
 "Our COP26 presidency will focus on working with others to mobilise funds and improve access for adaptation and resilience," he added.

+Development experts said that even if funding earmarked for climate change projects is maintained, less spending on other things that help people beat poverty and stay healthy will make them less able to withstand worsening weather and rising seas.
+On Thursday, UK-based development NGO network Bond said the government seemed to have forgotten the "bottom billion" poorest people in the world, in a bid to redirect its aid towards "short-term, self-serving priorities".

 - READ MORE ON: